The two parishes

 Today the population of South Mymms includes a very wide mix: old village families whose names appear in the parish registers for the last two hundred years, the old aristocracy, people who have moved out from north London, both working and middle class, and some executive/managerial people, who commute to London.
 No single group predominates, and to some extent, different groups interact in a way which rarely happens in a larger community.
 Ridge also has a mix of housing, grand and modest.
 It should be noted that both churches serve people from both villages, as well as others from further afield.

-Ridge parish has its own (Civil) Parish Council, unlike South Mymms.
+Ridge parish is smaller and has always been part of Hertfordshire.
 Both parishes form part of the Borough of Hertsmere, within the County of Hertfordshire.
 Both villages have village halls.
 That at South Mimms has no formal link with the church but is run as a separate entity by a Village Hall Management Committees.
 In both villages the church is well integrated into the local community.
 Villagers from both places exercise their rights to be christened, married and buried there way beyond the actual core congregations of each church.